enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 Using reserved programming words in the configuration file.

-Envio prohibits use of reserved words from JavaScript, TypeScript and ReScript in the configuration file as it may conflict with the auto-generated code.
+Envio prohibits use of reserved words from JavaScript, TypeScript, and ReScript in the configuration file as it may conflict with the auto-generated code.

 Please refer to [<ins>reserved words</ins>](./reserved-words) page for the full list of reserved words.